imarnoel01/Healthcare-dataset/README.md

 group by d.name , d.doctor_id
 order by total_visited desc;

-2.## determine peak visit day
+2. Determine peak visit day
- ## determine the busiest day of visits
+Determine the busiest day of visits
- ## so we can optimise scheduling and improve  efficiency
+  ..so we can optimise scheduling and improve  efficiency

  select
  dayname(visit_date) as  Dates, count(*) as total_visit
   from visits
   group by dates
   order by total_visit desc;

-3## find the revenue by departments
- ## problem- which department generate the most revenue
+3 find the revenue by departments problem- which department generate the most revenue

    select
  d.department, round(sum(treatment_cost),2) as sum_billing
   from visits v